apache/airflow/UPDATING.md

 restore the previous behavior, the user must consciously set an empty key in the ``fernet_key`` option of section ``[core]`` in the ``airflow.cfg`` file.

-At the same time, this means that the `airflow[crypto]` extra-packages are always installed.
+At the same time, this means that the `apache-airflow[crypto]` extra-packages are always installed.
 However, this requires that your operating system has ``libffi-dev`` installed.

 ### Changes to Google PubSub Operators, Hook and Sensor